kennyg1989/CustomPivotalTrackerIntegration/red-labels-for-pivotal-tracker/README.md

-# Red Labels for Pivotal Tracker
+# Custom Labels for Pivotal Tracker

 This Chrome extension for Pivotal Tracker makes it very easy to see which of your stories are blocked for development.
 Included in this repository is a custom integration Credit: Mike Kenyon